 This paper has described the processing applied to construct the Planck-HFI maps delivered in the 2015 release.
-It has also assessed the main characteristics of the maps in terms of noise and systematics, in particular resulting from ADC corrections and bolometer long time constants.
+It has also assessed the main characteristics of the maps in terms of noise and systematics, in particular resulting from the analogto-digital converter non-linearity correction and bolometer long time constants.
 Since the last release, the calibration has been upgraded and is now significantly more accurate.
-At low frequency, it is now independent and based on the orbital
+At low frequency, it is now independent and based on the orbital dipole signal, while the planets Uranus and Neptune are used to calibrate the high end of HFI, achieving 6.1 and 6.4% absolute photometric calibration at 545 and 857 GHz, respectively.
+This has allowed us to measure a consistent CMB solar dipole with an unprecedented accuracy better than 10^{-3} and in agreement with the independent determination by LFI.